-English Foundation and Mathematics Essential classes in Years 7-10 are smaller classes offered to students who have been identified as needing significant levels of support in English and Mathematics.
+- English Foundation and Mathematics Foundation classes in Year 9 are smaller classes offered to students who have been identified as needing significant levels of support in English and Mathematics.
+These run alongside Science Foundation and HASS Foundation to provide consistent support across the core subject areas. - Mathematics Essential classes in Year 9 are smaller classes offered to students who have been identified as needing additional levels of support in Mathematics.

-- Case Managers in the LEC offer an Organisational Skills Program with students on their case list.
-LEC staff meet with identified students on a regular basis to help them with their organisational skills, daily planning, planning for assessments, planning for homework etc. - Education assistance is offered to our funded students and the Mathematics and English Foundation classes. - ASDAN programmes and qualifications are offered to students with significant learning disabilities who are unable to access the mainstream curriculum.
+- Assistive Technologies are embedded in the Year 9 curriculum, and are encouraged to support students to communicate with each other and the world around them. - Case Managers in the LEC offer an Organisational Skills Program to students on their case list.
+LEC staff meet with identified students on a regular basis to help them with their organisational skills, daily planning, planning for assessments, and planning for homework. - Educational Assistance is offered to our funded students and the Mathematics and English Foundation classes. - ASDAN programmes and qualifications are offered to students with significant learning disabilities who are unable to access the mainstream curriculum.
 This curriculum empowers students through personalised learning and choice to develop core skills in teamwork, communication, problem solving, research and self-management.